 The Ohio Benefit Bank is a web-enabled, counselor-assisted program being implemented by The Ohio Association of Second Harvest Foodbanks and used by faith-based and community groups and public agencies at sites across Ohio, in partnership with the Governor’s Office of Faith-Based and Community Initiatives.
 Benefit Bank sites allow low and moderate-income Ohioans to file electronically their federal and state income tax returns, while simultaneously finding out their eligibility, and completing applications, for tax credits and benefits such as the Earned Income Tax Credit, food stamps, child care subsidies, home energy assistance and children’s health care insurance.

-The Ohio Benefit Bank provides weekly reporting of results, available by site, groups of sites, and for the State, and anonymous information about the clients served.
-Across the entire State of Ohio, in less than two years of start-up operations, Ohio Benefit Bank sites have together assisted low and moderate-income clients in claiming over $8 million in credits and benefits to help move them out of poverty into self-sufficiency.
-The work of the faith-based and community organizations and public agencies through the Benefit Bank also spurs economic development, through use of credits and benefits, most of which will be spent in local communities and spur additional economic activity through multiplier effects.
+“The Ohio Benefit Bank provides weekly reporting of results, available by counselor and site, groups of sites, and for the State, and anonymous information about the clients served.
+Throughout all 88 counties of Ohio, The Ohio Benefit Bank has assisted Ohioans in claiming over $120 million in tax credits and benefits.
+The work of the faith-based and community organizations and public agencies through the Benefit Bank also stimulates economic growth, through the infusion of monies from tax credits and public benefits, most of which are spent in local communities.

 The support of the State of Ohio – for programming, maintenance, training and outreach – will expand the use of The Ohio Benefit Bank by faith-based and community organizations and their staff and volunteers, in partnership with public agencies, to bring more help in credits and benefits to Ohio families and communities struggling with poverty and job loss.
 Thank you to Governor Ted Strickland, the Ohio General Assembly and numerous funders and community partners for your support of The Ohio Benefit Bank and to the Ohioans we serve!